 Li-Ion Batteries Pros

-- Very light-weight
+- Very light-weight and small

 - Self-discharge rate is very low at normal room temperatures

 - Very high capacity

 - High temperatures during use or charging can cause the batteries to explode, although most feature adequate safety features to prevent this

 - High cost compared to other battery types